pmaasz/openLens/docs/ARCHITECTURE.md

-# openlens Architecture
+# OpenLens Architecture

+> **Note**: This content has been migrated to Sphinx documentation.
+> For the most up-to-date version, please see `docs/sphinx/source/architecture.rst`
+> or build the Sphinx documentation with `cd docs/sphinx && make html`.

-Comprehensive architectural overview of the openlens optical design system.
+Comprehensive architectural overview of the OpenLens optical design system.

 ---